The recent decision to expand provisional I-601 family unity waivers to more family members by President Obama is a step in the right direction.

 Is this good news for immigrants?
 Sure.

 But here’s the big kicker.
-To win such waivers, immigrants must still prove that their sponsoring relative will suffer extreme hardship if they are not allowed to return to the U.S.
+To win such waivers, immigrants must still prove that their qualifying relative will suffer extreme hardship if they are not allowed to return to the U.S.

 Not ordinary hardship.
 Not unusual hardship.